Gonzalo2408/CardiacOCT-project/README.md

 For the third training, a nearest neighbor interpolation sampler was used, since the liner interpolator introduces more artifacts in the frame.
 After this step, due to missing segmentations on the edge of the frame, a circular mask with radius 346 was applied to both images and segmentation, so the overlap between them is now perfect.
 Again, the frames were converted to pseudo 3d scans.
 However, the spacing of the frame was changed to (1.0, 1.0, 999.0), to avoid possible conflicts with calculating the transpose of the image.

+In the fourth training, we fixed the spacing of certain images.
+The raw images/segmentations are not all the same size, and sometimes the spacing is also altered, leading to getting a zoomed-out version for these cases.
+For this training we fixed this so all images and segmentations have the same zoom-in.
+For that, the images were downloaded again from Ultreon (Abbott software) with the correct zoom-in and the segmentations were manually changed using code.

 ### 3D approach

 For the 3D version of the nnUNet, a sparse trainer was used.
 In this case, the loss function is computed using slices that contain annotations in each 3D volume (DC + CE loss).
 The frames that do not contain any label have a segmentation map that only contains -1, in order for the algorithm to detect unlabeled data.
-The preprocessing steps are very similar to the 2D model (third training), in which each pullback is separated into its RGB values and each volume is saved separately in different NifTI files.
+The preprocessing steps are very similar to the 2D model (fourth training), in which each pullback is separated into its RGB values and each volume is saved separately in different NifTI files.
 Then, the main difference is that now whole 3D volumes are saved, rather than single 2d frames.

 ## Training